campanula/game-dev-soc-bot/README.md

 - avatar | avatar [user]: Sends a message with the avatar of either the user who used the command, or the targeted user.
 The [target] option is optional.
 - congrats [user]: Sends a message congratulating the targeted user.
 - translate [text] [origin] [target]: Translates a piece of text from its origin language to a target language.
 Can only translate to languages from the Google Translate API.

+# Logging

+All logging is done using Winston, and can be seen in the terminal.
+All logs relating to interactions are logged as interinfo, while logs relating to the bots main functions are logged as botinfo.
+For easy access to any errors, all error messages are logged both in the terminal and saved in a file as src/txt/logs.log.

+# Updating commands and their info

+**Help, I'm hosting the bot and need to update its info!**<br>
+All variables and info subject to changing often are stored in text files to make changing them easier without having to hardcode them in.

+#### Events

+To change the info fields printed by the /events command, go to events.txt under src/txt/info/events.txt.
+The field contents are stored as a dictionary. <br>
+To change the name of a field, change the key of the dictionary.
+To change the main contents (the value option) of a field, change the value of the dictionary. <br>
+To add a new field to the command, just add a new entry to the dictionary.

+#### Current Jam

+To change the name of the current Jam printed by commands, go to currentJam.txt under src/txt/jam-misc/currentJam.txt.
+The variable is stored as a string. <br>
+To change the variable, just replace the string in the file with whatever the current jam is called.